What is the normal band for BMI in men? A fitness blog guide to what the number really means

 Adiposity means body fat, especially fat stored under the skin and around organs.

 BMI is better at confirming obesity than excluding it.
-In a large analysis, BMI showed high specificity but only about 50 percent sensitivity for excess adiposity, so many men with too much body fat were classified as normal or merely overweight.
+In a widely cited analysis of 13,601 adults, BMI had about 50 percent sensitivity and 90 percent specificity for excess adiposity, so many men with too much body fat were classified as normal or merely overweight.
 A waist above 102 cm in men adds important risk information because abdominal fat is more metabolically active.[2]
 [3]

 Why a BMI above 25 can change hormones